c-alanwill/readme-generator/Develop/README.md

 ## License

-Please refer to the license in the repo.
+Please refer to the license in the repository.

 ## Contributing